In today’s digital world, protecting personal data can feel overwhelming. Our mission is to simplify online privacy for everyone—beginners to experts.

 Developing Your Threat Model

-To create a threat model, you can take our theat model assessment.
+To create a threat model, you can take our threat model assessment.

 How sensitive is your typical online activity?